FHantke/brave-browser-wiki/Desktop-Release-Checklist.md

 - [ ] Announce release on https://www.reddit.com/r/brave_browser/ (@Hollons)
 - [ ] Notify #announcements of the latest release with a link to the release notes

-Additionally, for 0-day and critical releases
+Additional announcements for 0-day and critical releases
 - [ ] Announce release on Twitter `https://twitter.com/brave` (@rebron)
 - [ ] Announce release on Facebook `https://www.facebook.com/BraveSoftware` (@rebron)